 Psychology didactics: When our residents are on psychology clinic, Dr. Andrew Smith, our psychologist, will review common topics in psychology.

 Our residents are encouraged to go to conferences to explore their medical interests or to present poster presentations on interesting cases or research done here at our hospital.
 Our residents are strongly supported by our faculty to be active in the field of family medicine by promoting their knowledge as well as new and interesting clinical scenarios encountered in their training.

 Family Medicine Board Review

 Each year, our family medicine PGY-III residents help to decide what their class wants utilize to help them prepare for their board certification examination.
-Last year the PGY-III class choose to utilize the UCSF family medicine board review course.
-Throughout the year at our residency program, we actively learn from the AAFP self-study course under the guidance of our chief residents during noon conferences.
+For the past few years, the PGY-III class choose to utilize the UCSF family medicine board review course.
+The board review course as well as accommodations are provided our program at no additional cost to the residents.
+Throughout the year at our residency program, we actively learn from the AAFP self-study course under the guidance of our chief residents during conferences.
 In addition to our yearly in-training examination, we take mock in-training examinations as well to prepare us to pass our boards.